coneda/kor/README.md

 The ova file and a checksum are generated within `deploy/build/`.

-### Import and export

-Please refer to the command line tool.

 ### Command line tool

 The kor command provides access to functionality which is not easily provided